End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Open Data Simulated Samples

 \section{Open Data Simulated Samples}

 The end-to-end deep learning technique relies on high-fidelity simulated detector data, which in this work comes from the simulated Monte Carlo in the CMS Open Data Portal \cite{opendataweb, opendatacms}.
 We use a sample of SM top-antitop ($t\bar{t}$) pair production as a source of boosted top quarks, where the $W$ boson from the top quark decay is required to decay to quarks \cite{ttbarod}.
 Additionally, the reconstructed top quark transverse momentum ($p_{T}$) is required to be greater than 400$\GeV$.
-At this momentum, we expect that a large fraction of the W- and b-jets produced in the top quark decay chain will be suitably merged.
+At this momentum, we expect that a large fraction of the $W$- and b-jets produced in the top quark decay chain will be suitably merged.
 The Monte Carlo sample was generated with Madgraph 2.6.6 \cite{madgraph} and uses Pythia6 for parton showering \cite{pythia6} with the Z2Star tune.
-For the light-flavour and gluon jets, we use three samples of QCD dijet production in different ranges of the hard-scatter transverse momentum, $\hat{p}_{T}$: $300<\hat{p}_{T}<600\GeV$, $400<\hat{p}_{T}<600\GeV$, and $600<\hat{p}_{T}<3000\GeV$ \cite{qcdod1, qcdod2, qcdod3}, each with a flat distribution in $\hat{p}_{T}$.
+For the light-flavour and gluon jets, we use three samples of QCD dijet production in different ranges of the hard-scatter transverse momentum ($\hat{p}_{T}$): $300<\hat{p}_{T}<600\GeV$, $400<\hat{p}_{T}<600\GeV$, and $600<\hat{p}_{T}<3000\GeV$ \cite{qcdod1, qcdod2, qcdod3}.
 Like the $\ttbar$ sample, these samples were generated and showered with Pythia6 \cite{pythia6} using the same Z2Star tune.
-The full list of datasets and number of events is summarized in Table \ref{table:Nopen}.
 For all samples, the detector response is simulated using Geant4 with the full CMS geometry and is processed through the CMS PF reconstruction algorithm using CMSSW release 5\_3\_32 \cite{cmssw}.
 An average of ten additional background collisions or pileup (PU) interactions are added to the simulated hard-scatter event, which are sampled from a realistic distribution of simulated minimum bias events.
 For this study, we use a custom CMS data format which includes the low-level tracker detector information, specifically, the reconstructed clusters from the pixel and silicon strip detectors \cite{opendataml}.
-From the tracker clusters, we then do a parametric estimate of the position of the hit on the sensor surface.
+From the tracker clusters, we perform a parametric estimate of the position of the hit on the sensor surface.